CobyWalsh/README-Generator-main/README.md

 ## Installation

-There are no intallation instructions at this time.
+no istallation instructions at this time

 ## Usage Information

-For future enployers who are interested in projects I have created
+No usage information at this time

 ## License

-APACHE 2.0
+GNU General Public Lcense 3.0

 ## Contribution Guidelines

-There are no contribution guidelines at this time.
+There are no contribution guidelines at this time

 ## Test Instructions

-There are no test instructions at this time.
+There are no test instructions at this time

 # Questions: